tarantool/ansible-cartridge/doc/scenario.md

   - `instance_entrypoint` - path to Lua entrypoint file of instance;
   - `stateboard_entrypoint` - path to Lua entrypoint file of stateboard;
   - `instance_tarantool_binary` - path Tarantool binary file of instance;
-  - `stateboard_tarantool_binary` - path Tarantool binary file of stateboard.
+  - `stateboard_tarantool_binary` - path Tarantool binary file of stateboard;
+- `needs_restart` - if instance should be restarted to apply code or configuration changes.

 ### update_instance